Baked Gullah Red Rice

 - Add the sausage into the pan and cook with the aromatics until the sausage is golden brown, stirring often, about 2-3 minutes.
 Then add the tomato paste and stir into the sausage/veggie mixture to coat.
 Continue cooking for another 1-2 minutes to meld.

-- Pour in the tomato sauce and season the mixture with the brown sugar and cajun seasoning, stirring to combine.
+- Pour in the tomato sauce and season the mixture with the brown sugar and Creole Cajun seasoning, stirring to combine.
 Add the reserved bacon back into the pan along with the rinsed rice directly into the same skillet, stirring to coat with the tomato mixture.

 - Let the rice toast up in the tomato mixture for 3-4 minutes, stirring often.
 Then pour in the broth and stir everything to combine.